-You should carry a comprehensive first aid kit with adequate supplies for the number on the team.
-The contents should be limited to that which the first aider can confidently use.
-Ideally each team member should carry their own supply of painkillers, oral rehydration sachets, anti-histamines etc.
+The contents of the kit should be limited to that which the first aider can confidently use.
+Ideally each team member should carry their own supply of painkillers, oral rehydration sachets, antihistamines etc.

-Team First Aid Kit
+Team Kit

 - Antiseptic wipes

+- Micropore tape

+- Thermometer

+- Scissors

+- Fine pointed tweezers

 - Plasters

+- Fabric dressing strip

+- Antiseptic cream

+- Artery forceps

+- Eye wash

 - Bandages

-- Micropore tape

-- Fabric dressing strip

 - Safety pins

-- Thermometer

-- Antiseptic cream

 - Steris trips

-- Scissors

-- Artery forceps

 - Gloves

-- Fine pointed tweezers

-- Eye wash

 - First aid manual

 - If going to a country with questionable standards of health care take a sterile kit containing needles, syringes, suture equipment and blood giving sets.

 - An emergency dental kit can be a useful addition to your team first aid kit.

 Whether you buy a kit or make up your own is up to you.
 All kits can be bought through a good chemist.
-(Do check expiry dates.)
+(Do check expiry dates)